For further information please review Council's Waste Services Guide.

 - 74 percent of respondents have in-principle support for the idea that Council introduce new systems that reduce waste to landfill and increase recycling and composting, even if slightly more expensive in the short term

-The key results from Council’s Domestic Kerbside Waste Audit are;
+The key results from Council’s audit can be viewed here Domestic Kerbside Waste Audit

 Bin presentation rates were as follows:

 - Recycling 81.1%

 The mean bin proportion full for waste was 60% which ties in with the average bin contents of 13 kg per household.
 The mean bin proportion full for recycling was 68%.

 The overall organics in the waste bin was 64%.